-If white, forest green, or even metallic fuchsia Christmas trees aren't doing it for you this year, have no fear.
-Fact is, you can have any color you want!
-Using spray paint and an artificial tree, you can create a modern colorful Christmas tree that complements your home, in addition to being an amazing focal point and conversation piece.
+If forest green, metallic fuchsia or white flocked Christmas trees aren't doing it for you this year, have no fear.
+Fact is, you can have any color you want.

 Things You'll Need